 To be able to know more clearly how the interface of the assistive actor $Intf{assis}$ should look like that the executive actor can optimally perceive and react to the assistive interface one has to have sufficient knowledge about how the executive actor internally processes its perceptions and computes its reactions.
 This knowledge is not provided by the actor story but calls for an additional model called actor model.

 Actor Model and Actor Story

-While one can describe in an actor story (AS) possible changes seen from a 3^{rd} -person view one can not describe why such changes happen.
-To overcome these limits one has to construct additional models which describe the internal states of an actor which can explain why a certain behavior occurs.
+While one can describe in an actor story (AS) possible changes seen from a $3^{rd}$ -person view one can not describe why such changes happen.